-- (a) It is responsible for the financial, human and property resources of the Council. - (b) Ittakes action on behalf of the Council on any matter not delegated to another Committee. - (c) It administers any allocated budget. - (d) It sets the membership and delegated powers of its Sub-Committees and the terms of reference of its working groups. - (e) It approves and amends where appropriate, the Council's Financial Regulations, having first consulted the Audit Working Group.
+- (a) It is responsible for the financial, human and property resources of the Council. - (b) It takes action on behalf of the Council on any matter not delegated to another Committee. - (c) It determines the policies to implement the Council's strategy. - (d) It administers any allocated budget. - (e) It sets the membership and delegated powers of its Sub-Committees and the terms of reference of its working groups. - (f) It approves and amends where appropriate, the Council's Financial Regulations, having first consulted the Audit Working Group.